+Employees in a wide range of fields across the state experience illnesses and injuries on the job that require care and days off work.
 In 2016, the Ohio Bureau of Workers’ Compensation (BWC) addressed over 88,000 work injury claims.
-Employees in a wide range of fields across the state experienced illnesses and injuries on the job that required care and days off work.
-To help ease the hardship associated with the medical bills and lost wages, the state workers’ compensation system offered a variety of benefits.
-In some cases, the recovery was prompt, and the employees were able to return to work with little delay.
-In other cases, however, the illness or injury was more severe, and workers were forced to miss a significant amount of work to address these medical needs.
-While benefits exist to cover these long-term situations, there is often additional steps to take to ensure continued care and compensation.
-One major component is the completion of an independent medical examination.
-These exams are required in some cases can have a significant impact on compensation going forward.
+To help ease the hardship associated with the medical bills and lost wages, the state workers’ compensation system offers a variety of benefits.
+In some cases, the recovery is prompt, and the employees are able to return to work with little delay.
+In other cases, however, the illness or injury is more severe and workers are forced to miss a significant amount of work to address these medical needs.
+While benefits exist to cover these long-term situations, additional steps are occasionally required to ensure continued care and compensation.
+A major component is the completion of an independent medical examination.
+These exams are required sometimes and can have a significant impact on compensation going forward.

 What Is an Independent Medical Examination?